nmukerje/sagemaker-spark-worshop/README.md

 ## Step 2: Building the Inteference Server Docker application and pushing the image to ECR.

-To build the Inference Server docker application:
+The Inference Server Docker application uses a light-weight web micro-framework called ['Scalatra'](http://scalatra.org/) to serve the http application.
+To build and deploy the Inference Server docker application:
 (please install scala, sbt and docker on your local machine)

 ```